QuarkNerd/blog/cprice/_posts/2016-06-29-es6-iterators.md

 ## Conclusion

 Not all blog posts end up where you expected, but hopefully you've picked up something useful along the way.
 I certainly did.
-Mostly around not assuming a popular library wouldn't have glaring bugs in it but also a little about a possible future direction of JS.
+Mostly around never trusting an API and always looking at the code behind it (once again!) but also a little about a possible future direction of JS.
 It also appears that interest in iterators is growing with a [push to encourage the use of iterators in libraries](https://github.com/leebyron/iterall#why-use-iterators).